Westward Ho (play)

 Westward Ho (or Ho!, or Hoe) is an early Jacobean-era stage play, a satire and city comedy by Thomas Dekker and John Webster that was first performed circa 1604.
-It had an unusual impact in that it inspired Ben Jonson, George Chapman and John Marston to respond to it by writing Eastward Ho, the famously controversial 1605 play that landed Jonson and Chapman in jail.
+It had an unusual impact in that it inspired Ben Jonson, George Chapman and John Marston to respond with the famously controversial Eastward Ho (1605), landing Jonson and Chapman in jail.

 Date

-The consensus of scholarly opinion recognises that Dekker's and Webster's play must have been on the stage before the end of 1604 to have inspired the reaction of Eastward Ho early the following year; a few have argued for a date as early as 1603.
-Westward Ho was entered into the Stationers' Register on 2 March 1605, though the entry in the Register is crossed out and marked "vacat."
+The scholarly consensus is that Dekker's and Webster's play must have been on the stage before the end of 1604, since it provoked the reaction of Eastward Ho early the following year; some critics have dated it as early as 1603.
+Westward Ho was entered into the Stationers' Register on 2 March 1605, although the entry in the Register is crossed out and marked "vacat."

 Performance and publication

 Westward Ho was entered into the Stationers' Register on 2 March 1605, and printed in quarto in 1607 by William Jaggard for the bookseller John Hodgets.
 The title page states that the play was acted by the Children of Paul's, one of the companies of boy actors that constituted a distinctive feature of that era.

 As a response, Eastward Ho was acted by the other troupe of boy actors, then called the Children of the Queen's Revels, generating a kind of theatrical debate between two sets of dramatists and two acting companies.
 And Dekker and Webster would in turn answer Eastward Ho with their Northward Ho later in 1605, completing a trilogy of "directional plays".

 Westward Ho received its first modern performance in 2009, at the White Bear Theatre, as part of their Lost Classics Project.